oidc-vpn-manager/docs/README.md

 - All code must pass linting and security checks
 - 100% test coverage requirement for all new code
 - Security-first design principles
-- Comprehensive documentation for all user-facing features
+- **Comprehensive function documentation** with examples, security considerations, and parameter documentation
+- **Complete route traceability** from API endpoints to leaf functions for debugging
+- **Security-focused documentation** including timing attack prevention and cryptographic rationale

 ## 📄 License